jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/Before the HOL - Modern cloud apps.md

     ![Visual Studio Community 2019 license check dialog displayed.](media/2019-04-19-10-39-37.png "Visual Studio Community 2019 license check")

 2. Validate connectivity to your Azure subscription.
-Launch Visual Studio, open Server Explorer from the View menu, and ensure that you can connect to your Azure subscription.
+Launch Visual Studio, open **Cloud Explorer** from the **View** menu, and ensure that you can connect to your Azure subscription.
 Right click on Azure and select **Connect to Microsoft Azure Subscription**.
 Enter your credentials when prompted.

     ![Visual Studio 2019 starting splash page.
 Arrow pointing to the Continue without code link](media/2019-04-19-10-44-15.png "Continue without code")